lightning/bolts/03-transactions.md

   - if the resulting fee rate is too low:
     - MAY fail the channel.

+## Channel Establishment v2 Funding Transaction Fees

+For channel establishment v2, fees are paid by the opener (the node that sends the `open_channel` message).
+Change, if any, is paid to the opener's change address, a zero value output in their output set.

+A change output of value `change_satoshis` will be included if there is enough satoshi remaining to pay for its inclusion without decreasing the amount of available `funding_satoshis`.

+    change_satoshis = sum(inputs.satoshis) - est_tx_fee
+                      - sum(outputs.satoshis) - funding_satoshis

+### Calculating `est_tx_fee`

+The fee for a v2 funding transaction is calculated in up to two rounds.
+ - if the `opener` provided a change address, first:
+   - MUST calculate the `est_tx_fee` as:
+      1. Multiply (funding_transaction_weight + witness_weight) by `feerate_per_kw_funding`
+         and divide by 1000 (rounding down).
+      2. Confirm that `change_satoshis` is greater than zero.
+ - if the no change address is provided or the `change_satoshis` is less than or equal to zero:
+   - MUST calculate the `est_tx_fee` without the change output, if provided as:
+      1. Multiply (funding_transaction_weight - change_output_weight +
+         witness_weight) by `feerate_per_kw_funding` and divide by 1000 (rounding down).
+      2. As there is no change_output, any remaining `change_satoshis` will be added to the fee.
+   - if the `change_satoshis` is less than zero:
+      - `funding_satoshis` will be decreased by the difference

+Computation details are included in [Appendix A, Expected Weight of the Funding Transaction](#appendix-a-expected-weights).

 ## Commitment Transaction Construction

 This section ties the previous sections together to detail the